SamuelEarl/svelte-fastapi-demo-app/README.md

 1. Create a folder on your computer where you want to store your project code.
 2. Client-side Setup:
     * From a terminal window, `cd` into your project folder.
-    * Go to [vitejs.dev](https://vitejs.dev/) and click on "Get Started".
-Follow the instructions under "Scaffolding Your First Vite Project".
     * In your terminal, type `npm init @vitejs/app`.
 Give your Vite project the name `client` then select the Svelte template.
 This will create your Vite/Svelte project inside a directory named `client`.
+         * NOTE: The above instructions are located at [vitejs.dev](https://vitejs.dev/).
+Click "Get Started" then follow the instructions under "Scaffolding Your First Vite Project".
 3. Server-side Setup:
     * Create another folder inside your project folder called `server`.
     * Follow the instructions below to create a virtual environment.